Skip to main content

 • humor

-• “This game has made me laugh out loud at least a dozen times already; the characters are all unique and their interactions are amazing.”
+• “This game has made me laugh out loud at least a dozen times already, the characters are all unique and their interactions are amazing, you will have no problem finding favorites here.”

 • “The cooking storyline is stuffed with awful puns and over-the-top drama that made me laugh so hard I woke up my spouse.”

-• “Unfaithful localization full of cringey words and sayings, weird unfunny jokes, and to make it worse, changing a character from the original work to the point it's basically a different person.”
+• “Unfaithful localization full of cringey words/sayings, weird unfunny jokes, and to make it worse, changing a character from the original work to the point it's basically a different person.”

 • character development

-Character development in the game has received mixed reviews, with many praising the unique character designs and voice acting, but criticizing the depth of character development, particularly for side characters.
-While the main characters are well-developed and engaging, the large cast often leads to underwhelming backstories and interactions, leaving some players wanting more substantial narratives.
-Overall, the game excels in visual presentation but falls short in delivering a rich, character-driven experience akin to its inspirations.
+Character development in the game has received mixed reviews, with many praising the unique character designs and voice acting, but criticizing the overall depth of character arcs, especially for side characters.
+While the main characters exhibit some growth, the large cast often leads to underdeveloped backstories and a lack of meaningful interactions, leaving players wanting more substantial development akin to classic titles like Suikoden.
+Overall, the game excels in visual presentation but falls short in delivering a rich narrative experience.

 • “Eiyuden Chronicle: Hundred Heroes is a game crafted with love and passion by early genre pioneers, reflecting their expertise in storytelling and character development.”